tianyn1990/auto-scrolltop/README.md

 # auto-scrolltop

-Scroll top when page onload/onpageshow trigger and will consider if onmousemove triggered.
+Scroll top when page `onload/onpageshow` trigger and will consider if `ontouchmove` triggered.